 The winter World Cup also means inevitable schedule changes to domestic and European cup competition.

 The first matches in the DFB Cup will be held between 29 July and 1 August 2022.
-The German Supercup 2022, which pits the Bundesliga champions against the DFB-Pokal winners from the previous season, will take place the same weekend, on Saturday 30 July.
+The German Supercup 2022, which pits Bundesliga champions Bayern Munich against DFB Cup winners RB Leipzig, will take place the same weekend, on Saturday 30 July.
 Accordingly, the first-round DFB Cup matches involving the two Supercup participants have been scheduled for 30 and 31 August 2022.

 The second round of the DFB Cup will follow on 18-19 October 2022, the third round will take place on 31 January-1 February and 7-8 February 2023, and the quarter-finals are scheduled for 4-5 April 2023.
 The semi-finals will be held on 2 and 3 May 2023.
 The DFB Cup final will take place on 3 June 2023.

-On the continental field, as many as seven Bundesliga clubs could be involved in UEFA competition.
+On the continental field, eight Bundesliga clubs start the season involved in UEFA competition.
 Typically, the Champions, Europa and Conference League group stages span mid-September through to the second week of December.
 However, to make way for the World Cup, the 2022/23 groups will commence in the first week of September and conclude in the first week of November 2022.